 Learning about anxiety

-A person who feels anxious most of the time has trouble relaxing, but knowing how to release muscle tension is an important anxiety treatment.
+A person who feels anxious most of the time has trouble relaxing, but knowing how to release muscle tension can be a helpful strategy.
 Relaxation techniques include:

 Correct breathing techniques